 Reversible changes are those that can be reversed by applying an appropriate condition or process.
 For instance, stretching a rubber band can be reversed by releasing the tension.

 Irreversible changes are those that cannot be undone or returned to their original state.
 Burning a piece of paper is an example of an irreversible change as the original paper cannot be recovered once it has been burned.

 Ex.
 6.2 – Could There Be Other Ways To Bring A Change?

-Separation : The separation of the components of a mixture or an impure substance are carried out with the following purposes :
+The separation of components within a mixture or impure substance is performed with the following objectives:

 c.
-To remove impurities for getting a pure sample.
+To eliminate impurities and obtain a pure sample.

-- Some changes are reversible, while some others are irreversible.
+- Certain changes are reversible, while others are irreversible.

 CBSE Notes for Class 6 Science Free Download for All Chapters

 Learn with best notes,free videos,practice questions and mock tests with School Connect Online for free demo click here

 13 thoughts on “Changes Around Us Class 6 Notes Science Chapter 6”